blinkops/blink-go-cli/README.md

 ### Configuration

 By default, blink-cli looks for a file named ``config.json`` in the ``$HOME/.config/blink-cli/config.json`` directory.
-You can specify a different file path by setting the ``--config`` flag
+You can specify a different file path by setting the ``--config`` flag.

 ```sh-session
 blink-cli [command] --config ./config.json